jeppes/oops/README.md

 The point of all this is not that you should build your programs in this way.
 The point is to show that we can decompose the ideas behind OOP into fundamentally simpler units: functions, variables, and maps.

 We should also decompose our programs in the same way.
 By doing so, we can express the essence of our software in fundamentally simpler ways.
 By making classes our primary unit of abstraction, we're stuck building our programs on an inherently complicated idea, which is leading to inherently complicated software.

-If you are keen on learning more about this style of programming, I highly recommend [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide).